tomciosegal/fitness_pot/README.md

 -   title: recipe title displayed on recipe list & details
 -   category: allows filtering by category
 -   image: Image file name.
 Prefixed with /static/img/some_recipies to display on recipe list & details.<br/>
-    for recipies added by users, URL needs to be provided
+    for recipes added by users, URL needs to be provided
--   cooking_time: holds time for preperation
+-   cooking_time: holds time for preparation
 -   serves: tells for how many people is recipe created
 -   author: hold the recipe owner
 -   ingredients: displayed on recipe details (list of items needed to create a dish)